 Students need to understand that academic success requires large amounts of effort, which is measured in hours per week of purposeful practice (focused study sessions) through regular independent study.
 Research has shown that the top performing students put more effort into their studies and commit more hours per week than others.
 For high achieving A-level students in Y12 this is 5 hours per subject per week on independent study outside of lessons.
 For high achieving A-level Y13 students (those aiming for three As or As) this is 10 hours per subject per week.
 The hours of effort of independent study per subject per week, outside of lessons, should be built up gradually from the first half term to the last half term in order to slowly take the students out of their comfort zones.
-The table below sets out these guidelines to show what the top performing students do, and is certainly not a requirement for all students to replicate.
-Students need to know what the high levels of effort that are required to achieve highly at A-level and BTEC.
+The table below sets out these guidelines to show what the high levels of effort that are required to achieve highly at A-level and BTEC.

 DIL Y12 - Exam Courses Y13 - Exam Courses Non-Exam Courses

-Number of hours/subject/week Number of hours/subject/week Number of hours/subject/week
+Number of Number of Number of

-• •
+hours/subject/week hours/subject/week hours/subject/week

 1 st Half Term 2 hours 5 hours 2 hour

 October Half Term Break

 2 nd Half Term 3 hours 6 hours 2 hours

 Christmas Holiday

 3 rd Half Term 4 hours 7 hours 2 hours

 February Half Term Break

 4 th Half Term 5 hours 8 hours 2 hours

 Easter Holiday

 5 th Half Term 5 hours 10 hours 2 hours

 May Half Term Break

 6 th Half Term 5 hours Exams 2 hours